huyvu38/Connection-Space/README.md

 If the user writes down 4, the program will prompt the user to enter the password to confirm.
 If the user delete account successfully, the program comes back to the Main Menu where user can Create account, Log in or Exit the app.

-If the user writes down 5, 6, 7 or 8, 9, the program will prompt the user to search for the specific username and check if they can do that action.
+If the user writes down 5, 6, 7, 8, 9, the program will prompt the user to search for the specific username and check if they can do that action.
 After that, the program comes back to the Option Menu.

 If the user writes down 10, the program will exit from the Option Menu and goes to the Main Menu where user can Create account, Log in or Exit the app.